Phishing via email or WhatsApp

 2. Check the account number

-3. Subject number and claim number.
+3. Subject number and claim number

 Emails requesting payment always include a claim number.
-You will also find this number on your original assessment.
+You will also find this number on your original tax assessment.

-4. Login credentials or passwords.
+4. Login details or passwords

 5. Check the collection agency